mgechev/blog.mgechev.com/content/post/2014-05-08-angularjs-in-patterns-part-1-overview-of-angularjs.md

 ## Services

-Every piece of logic, which doesn’t belong to the components described above should be placed inside a service.
-Usually services encapsulate the domain specific logic, persistence logic, XHR, WebSockets, etc. When the controllers in the application became too “fat” the repetitive code should be placed inside a service.
+Every piece of logic which doesn’t belong to the components described above should be placed inside a service.
+Usually services encapsulate the domain specific logic, persistence logic, XHR, WebSockets, etc. When the controllers in the application became too “fat”, repetitive code should be placed inside a service.

 {{< highlight javascript >}}myModule.service('Developer', function () {
   this.name = 'Foo';